Desislava Bogusheva: FIG TC

 On November 6, 2021, at the 83rd FIG Congress in Antalya, Turkey, Desislava Bogusheva was elected as Aerobic Gymnastics Technical Committee Member.
 The Congress ratified the decision of the FIG Executive Committee to reduce the next terms of office for all positions to three years instead of four, in order to correspond with the Olympic cycle leading up to the Paris 2024 Olympic Games.

-On October 25th.
-2024, at the 85th FIG Congress in Doha, Qatar, Desislava Bogusheva was re-elected as Aerobic Gymnastics Texhnical Committee Member.
+On October 25.
+2024, at the 85th FIG Congress in Doha, Qatar, Desislava Bogusheva was re-elected as Aerobic Gymnastics Technical Committee.